espebra/filebin/README.md

 Tags expire after some time of inactivity.
 By default, tags will expire 3 months after the most recent file was uploaded.
 It is not possible to download files or upload more files to tags that are expired.

 ``--expiration 86400`` will expire tags 24 hours after the last file has been uploaded.

+#### Cache invalidation

+Enabled with the parameter ``--cache-invalidation``.
+When enabled, HTTP PURGE requests will be sent to baseurl/path for every change to ensure content is invalidated on any frontend web cache.

 #### Triggers